Wenhua-Jiang/eHGV-CM/README.md

 # Installation

 The simulation model is implemented in NetLogo.
-Please install NetLogo version 6.4 from https://ccl.northwestern.edu/netlogo/download.shtml.
-On
-Windows and macOS systems, double-clicking the NetLogo application or the model code ./netlogo/vinos.nlogo will open NetLogo's integrated development environment.
+To run the model, please install NetLogo version 6.4 from https://ccl.northwestern.edu/netlogo/download.shtml.
+On Windows and macOS, you can open NetLogo by double-clicking the application or the model file ./netlogo/vinos.nlogo, which will launch the integrated development environment (IDE).
 On Linux, start NetLogo with the netlogo-gui.sh shell script provided by NetLogo.

 # Using the model